nebulasio/nebdocs/README.md

 This project was created by [sphinx](http://www.sphinx-doc.org/en/master/) and uploaded to [readthedocs](https://readthedocs.org/) for hosting.
 Url of online documentation after hosting is: https://nebdocs.readthedocs.io/en_US/latest/index.html.

+This project supports documents in the following two formats:

+- Markdown(.md)
+- reStructuredText(.rst)

+The directory structure of the document is defined in the README.rst file in the same directory.

 ## Language version and branch rules:
 1. The multi-language version is managed separately by different branches.
 The currently supported languages are as follows:
 - master: English version;